Kristin Goss

 Kristin Anne Goss is an American political scientist.
-She is a Professor of Public Policy and Political Science in the Sanford School of Public Policy at Duke University.
+She is the Susan B. King Distinguished Professor of Public Policy and Professor of Political Science in the Sanford School of Public Policy at Duke University.
 She specializes in the politics of gun control, advocacy by women's organizations, the formation of political movements, philanthropy and public policy, and civic engagement in the United States.

 Early work and education

-Goss studied Latin American history and literature at Harvard University, graduating with a BA in 1987.
+Goss studied Latin American history and literature at Harvard University, graduating with a BA (magna cum laude) in 1987.
 She then received an MPP degree from Duke University in 1996, before returning to Harvard and earning an AM in government in 1999 and a PhD in government in 2003.
 Goss's dissertation, Disarmed: The Real American Gun Control Paradox, won the 2003 Harold D. Lasswell Award from the American Political Science Association, which recognizes "the best doctoral dissertation in the field of public policy" every year.
 From 2003 to 2005 she was a visiting adjunct/assistant professor at Georgetown University, and in 2005 she joined the public policy faculty at Duke University.